 Questions

-- “Access to affordable, reliable, sustainable and modern energy is a sine qua non to achieve Sustainable Development Goal (SDGs).”
-Comment on the progress made in India in this regard.
+- ย โAccess to affordable, reliable, sustainable and modern energy is a sine qua non to achieve Sustainable Development Goals (SDGs).โ Comment on the progress made in India in this regard.
 (150 words) 10

-- Comment on the important changes introduced in respect of the Long-term Capital Gain Tax – (LCGT) and Dividend Distribution Tax (DDT) in the Union Budget for 2018-2019.
+- Comment on the important changes introduced with respect to the Long-term Capital Gain Tax – (LCGT) and Dividend Distribution Tax (DDT) in the Union Budget for 2018-2019.
 (150 words) 10

-- Examine the role of supermarkets in supply chain management of fruits, vegetables and food items.
+- Examine the role of supermarkets in the supply chain management of fruits, vegetables, and food items.
 How do they eliminate the number of intermediaries?
 (150 words)10

-- Left Wing Extremism (LWE) is showing a downward trend, but still effects many parts of the country.
-Briefly explain the government of India’s approach to counter the challengers post by LWE.
+- Left-wing extremism (LWE) is showing a downward trend but still affects many parts of the country.
+Briefly explain the government of Indiaโs approach to counter the challengers posted by LWE.

 (150 words) 10 - How are the principles followed by the NITI Aayog different from those followed by the erstwhile planning commission in India?
 (250 words)15

-- How would the recent phenomena of protectionism and currency manipulations in world trade effect macroeconomic stability of India?
+- How would the recent phenomena of protectionism and currency manipulations in world trade affect the macroeconomic stability of India?
 (250 words) 15

-- Assess the role of National Horticulture Mission (NHM) in boosting the production, productivity and income of horticulture farms.
+- Assess the role of the National Horticulture Mission (NHM) in boosting the production, productivity, and income of horticulture farms.
 How far has it succeeded in increasing the income of farmers?
 (250 words) 15

-- How has the emphasis on certain crops brought about changes in cropping patterns in recent past?
-Elaborate the emphasis on millets production and consumption.
+- How has the emphasis on certain crops brought about changes in cropping patterns in the recent past?
+Elaborate on the emphasis on millet production and consumption.
 (250 words) 15

 - Why is there so much activity in the field of biotechnology in our country?
 How has this activity benefitted the field of biopharma?
 (250 words) 15